0288

 White Rainbow, London

-Closing event of ‘Overlay’, an exhibition of new works by four young artists — and a historic work by a celebrated older artist — gathered in response to the 10th Tokyo Biennale, 1970.
+Closing event and book launch for ‘Overlay’, an exhibition of new works by four young artists — and a historic work by a celebrated older artist — gathered in response to the 10th Tokyo Biennale, 1970.
 Artists: Cathy Haynes, Nancy Holt, Hannah Lees, Zoë Paul, Claire Potter.
 White Rainbow was delighted to announce the launch of a new publication containing an extended conversation between the artists and the exhibition’s curator, Jeremy Millar, as well as reference and installation photographs.In conjunction, Claire Potter performed a newly written text developed for the event.‘Like an idiot on a moor’, expands on the themes from Potter’s exhibited work ‘Cast Metal Nut’ and puts them in correspondence with Nancy Holt’s ‘Trail Markers’.

 Shigeo Anzaï, Joseph Beuys, Tokyo, May 1984.Baryta-coated silver print.
 Courtesy the artist, Zeit-Foto, Tokyo and White Rainbow, Londonpng